Wednesday, April 4, 2018

-It’s true that ED is more common in men over the age of 60, however the condition occurs amongst men of all ages.
-Lifestyle factors such as not getting enough exercise and poor diet actually have a greater impact on erection problems than age.
+ED is indeed more common in men over the age of 60, however, the condition occurs amongst men of all ages.
+Lifestyle factors such as not getting enough exercise and poor diet have a greater impact on erection problems than age.

-Smoking, drinking and leading a generally unhealthy lifestyle may have an effect on your ability to get and maintain an erection.
+Smoking, drinking and leading a generally unhealthy lifestyle may affect your ability to get and maintain an erection.
 Both smoking and drinking alcohol could damage blood vessels, impeding blood flow.